ViktorHaag/old-huron-archive/content/posts/new-terran-commonwealth.rst

 four subsectors, or a quadrant, comprise all of my setting's known space.

 **modest tech levels**.
-The original game's main setting seemed targeted at modest levels of technology: space0-flight, yes, but the elevated levels of tech that could be found within the Imperium's core worlds were not necessarily to be found on the outer rim worlds where the original game proposed that most play might take place.
+The original game's main setting seemed targeted at modest levels of technology: space-flight, yes, but the elevated levels of tech that could be found within the Imperium's core worlds were not necessarily to be found on the outer rim worlds where the original game proposed that most play might take place.